PlaidCloud/docs/docs/source/plaidcloud/workflows/table_operations/table_faker.rst

 | 13          | {:^10d}  | 13         | Center aligned (width 10)                      |
 +-------------+----------+------------+------------------------------------------------+

 **Random Choice**:

 In order to provide the options for random choice, simply put your options in quotes and seperate each option with a comma.
 So a string of random choice options would appear like this: "x","y","z"

 |sentence equation|

 Here the "Key Word Args/Pattern/Choices" column of the "pattern" row contains a sentence with several refrences.
 The first reference equation ( {percentage0-100:.2f}% ) points to the "percentage0-100" row which will generate a random equation.
 Therefore, the random percentage produced by the "percentage0-100" row will be automatically inserted into the scentence.
-The reference equation {first_name} points to the row titled "first_name" which will randomly generate a first name, and this name will be automatically inserted into the sentence.
+The eference equation {first_name} points to the row titled "first_name" which will randomly generate a first name, and this name will be automatically inserted into the sentence.
 The last refernce equation ( {randomn_choice} ) operates the same as the other two.

 With this, when the pattern generator is run, you will recieve the following results.